-- Acting as a market maker Market making is generally understood as the practice of routinely standing ready to transact derivatives by - o responding to requests for quotes on derivatives, or - making quotes available to other persons or companies that seek to transact derivatives, whether to hedge a risk or to speculate on changes in the market value of the derivative.
+- Acting as a market maker Market making is generally understood as the practice of routinely standing ready to transact derivatives by - o responding to requests for quotes on derivatives, or

 Market makers are typically compensated for providing liquidity through spreads, fees or other compensation, including fees or compensation paid by an exchange or a trading facility that do not relate to the change in the market value of the derivative transacted.
 A person or company that contacts another person or company about a transaction to accommodate its own risk management needs or to speculate on the market value of a derivative will not, typically, be considered to be acting as a market maker.